drshahizan/software-engineering/exercise/uml/submission/sec02/arinifthh/uc1description.md

       4. The patient receives necessary medical services based on the admission.

-      5. The patient's billing information is recorded, enabling accurate billing for the services provided.</td>
+      5. The patient's billing information is recorded, enabling accurate billing for the services provided.
   </tr>
 </table>